kuriishu27/kuriishu27/README.md

 - 💬 Ask me about Swift, SwiftUI, Combine, TDD and career tips for non-computer science graduates
 - 🎹 Pianist influenced by modern music and post-romanticism
 - 📩 How to reach me: [@c_leovido](https://twitter.com/c_leovido)
+- ⭐️ Need reviews and references?
+Check out what my clients have to say about my services and work [here](https://www.codementor.io/@christian.leovido)
 - 🏗 Available for contact work!

 # Skills